 Please note that a separate piece of legislation, which enacted Chapter 170A of the Texas Health & Safety Code, does make providing an abortion a crime in most situations.

-Most of the changes made by SB 8 are within Chapter 171 of the Texas Health and Safety Code.
-In particular, it adds Subchapter H, Detection of Fetal Heartbeat.
-This bill went into effect on September 1st, 2021.
-Details about the passage of SB 8 are on the Texas legislature's website.
-The bill analysis from the House Research Organization summarizes the bill.
+Most of the changes made by SB 8 can be found in Chapter 171 of the Texas Health and Safety Code.
+In particular, it added Subchapter H, Detection of Fetal Heartbeat.
+Details about the passage of SB 8 are on the Texas Legislature's website.
+It went into effect on September 1, 2021.

 Some people believe that the bill prohibits abortions after 6 weeks.
-The bill does not state a specific time period after which abortions are banned in Texas.
-Instead, the bill prohibits abortions after the detection of a "fetal heartbeat."
+The bill does not state a specific stage of pregnancy after which a physician cannot perform an abortion.
+Instead, the bill prohibits a doctor from providing an abortion after the detection of a "fetal heartbeat."
 Section 171.201 defines this term as "cardiac activity or the steady and repetitive rhythmic contraction of the fetal heart within the gestational sac."
 This usually appears around 6 weeks into a pregnancy.

-Section 171.205 creates an exception if a physician believes a medical emergency exists.
-The physician is required to document the emergency in both the patient's and the physician's medical records.
+A physician may proceed with performing an abortion once a "fetal heartbeat" is detected only if they believe a medical emergency exists.
+Section 171.205 requires the physician to document the emergency in both the patient's and the physician's medical records.

-This bill does not allow lawsuits against a person who has had an abortion.
-However, Section 171.208 permits anyone who is not a government employee to file a lawsuit against a person who:
+Under this law, you cannot sue someone who received an abortion.
+Instead, Section 171.208 permits anyone who is not a government employee to file a lawsuit against a person who:

 A person has 4 years to bring a lawsuit under this law.
 SB 8 specifies that these provisions apply only to abortions performed or induced after September 1, 2021.

 When the law first went into effect, there were many lawsuits filed attempting to block it.
 The challenges were unsuccessful.
 Some notable lawsuits challenging SB 8: